empathyco/privacy-bc-gtm-template/README.md

 ## How to Use

-With our template, you can install Beautiful Consent using Google Tag Manager.
+With our template, you can install Beautiful Consent (BC) using Google Tag Manager.

 1. First, register at [Beautiful Consent Registration](https://www.visibleprivacy.com/beautiful-consent/register).
 2. After registering, you will receive a voucher code via email.